-- Water Supply booster pumping stations and water source projects. - Water Storage tank projects intended to maintain stable water system pressure, provide fire and reserve storage, and provide water during peak demands that exceed supply, transmission capacity or pumping capacity. - Water Transmission water main projects (transmission and distribution mains). - Sewage Pumping Stations (SPS) pump station projects (pump sewage from a low point in one gravity sewer shed to another gravity sewer shed for conveyance to a water reclamation facility).
-These projects often involve installation of a bypass connection on the force main, which enables the Authority to continue handling the wastewater flows while maintenance is performed on a pump station.
+- Water Transmission Water main projects (transmission and distribution mains). - Sewage Pumping Stations (SPS) Pump station projects (pump sewage from a low point in one gravity sewer shed to another gravity sewer shed for conveyance to a water reclamation facility).
+These projects often involve installation of a bypass connection on the force main, which enables the Authority to continue handling the wastewater flows while maintenance is performed on a pump station. - Sewage Collection System Sewer main projects (convey sewage from commercial and residential customers to sewage pumping stations or water reclamation facilities).